Mohamed-Sabiyathulla/ARCO-Documents/f-Employee Retirement.md

     **1- Labour ID,**

-    - Unique Identification Number provided by organization to Employee.
+    - Unique **Identification Number** provided by organization to Employee.

     **2- Request Date,**

-    - Required the Date of request for Retirement process.
+    - Required the **Date of Request** for Retirement process.

     **3- Expected Date of Leaving,**

-    - Expected Date of Leaving from Organization.(Particular Date for Leaving)
+    - Expected Date of Leaving from Organization.(Particular Leaving Date)

     **4- EOS Category,**